 | Indicator description |

-The poverty line is a threshold of the value of total annual per capita consumption in a household below which an individual is considered poor.
+The poverty line in Rwanda is defined as the threshold of annual household consumption per adult equivalent below which an individual is considered poor, based on a cost-of-basic-needs approach.
 For the latest data, the poverty line is set at RWF 560,127 per adult equivalent per year in the prices of January 2024.
 Note that previous years used different benchmarks. |

 | Geographical coverage |